 NOTE: This tutorial is for the old cPanel interface.
-Go here for the tutorial for new cPanel.
+Go here for the tutorial for the new cPanel.

 When you are buying pre-made niche blogs like the affiliate marketing read made blog there are a few things you need to edit before uploading it to your web host.